2011 Portuguese legislative election: Background

 The previous parliamentary elections were held in September 2009, and, as such, technically no elections were due until September or October 2013.
 However, the 2009 elections resulted in a hung parliament, as the Socialist Party (PS) continued to be the most voted force but lost the majority it previously had in the chamber.
 A minority government supported by the PS and headed by José Sócrates was formed, relying on negotiations with the opposition parties (namely the major opposition party PSD) to approve the most important and/or controversial bills, such as the State Budgets for 2010 and 2011.
+On social issues, same-sex marriages was legalized by Parliament in June 2010.
+As it was the case in his first term, Sócrates name was involved in a new corruption investigation, Face Oculta, and although he was cleared of any wrongdoing, authorities continued to investigate the then Prime Minister, which ended in the case that would lead to his arrest in 2014.

 Fall of the government

 In March 2011, when the government had tried to introduce a Stability and Growth Pact without consultation with the president and the parliament, the opposition parties called for a resolution vote.
 The vote came over proposed spending cuts and tax hikes that had been demanded by the EU to offer a bailout over Portugal's debt levels amidst the European sovereign debt crisis.
-PM Jose Socrates had previously said that if the measure failed he would not be able to govern anymore.
+PM José Sócrates had previously said that if the measure failed he would not be able to govern anymore.
 All five opposition parties combined to vote down the measure.
 With all other parties voting against the government, the Socialist Party was unable to avoid defeat as it only had 97 MPs in the 230-seat parliament.
 Following the vote in parliament on the evening of 23 March, Socrates stepped down, reiterating that he could no longer govern the country: "Today every opposition party rejected the measures proposed by the government to prevent that Portugal resort to external aid.
 The opposition removed from the government the conditions to govern.
 As a result, I have tendered my resignation to the president."
 The main opposition party, the Social Democratic Party (PSD), tipped the scales against the government by voting against the package, despite having abstained when voting previous austerity measures, thus allowing them to pass.

 Following the vote, European markets read the move as making a possible 50–70 billion euro bailout "inevitable" the day before a European Union summit concerning the debt crisis.
 German Chancellor Angela Merkel praised Socrates for his "far-reaching" austerity bill in parliament.
 Portuguese two-year bond yields also increased to the most since 1999 on speculation of possible further credit downgrades.